Ferencvárosi TC–Újpest FC rivalry: Hooliganism

-Similarity
+Similar rivalries

 The rivalry between Ferencváros and Újpest is very similar to the rivalry between SK Rapid Wien and FK Austria Wien.
-Both Ferencváros and Rapid Wien use the green-white colors, while both Újpest and Austria Wien use the purple-white colors.
+Both Ferencváros and Rapid Wien use green-white colors, while both Újpest and Austria Wien use purple-white colors.

 Fans

-Besides the district of Ferencváros Ferencvárosi TC have a large fan base in the countryside, while the fans of Újpest FC are mainly based in the fourth district of Budapest that is Újpest and other parts of Budapest as well.
-Ferencváros have the most fans in the country, with an estimated 2 million people supporting them, scattered all over the country, and including from areas outside of Hungary with a large Hungarian population, such as Felvidék, Délvidék, and Erdély.
+Besides the district of Ferencváros, Ferencvárosi TC has a large fan base in the countryside, while the fans of Újpest FC are mainly based in the fourth district of Budapest (Újpest) and other parts of Budapest as well.
+Ferencváros have the most fans in the country, with an estimated 2 million people supporting them, scattered all over the country.
+This includes areas outside of Hungary with a large Hungarian population, such as Felvidék, Délvidék, and Erdély.
 Naturally, a lot of Ferencváros fans come from the eponymous district of Budapest, but FTC tends to be the most popular team in other districts as well, even surpassing the popularity of the local teams of the districts.
 This is the case in Csepel, Rákosfalva, and Zugló.
-They are also the most popular team in almost all cities in Hungary, (even in Cities which have local teams) with the exception of Miskolc, Debrecen, Fehérvár, and Győr.
-Their ultra group, known as Green Monsters, were founded in 1995, and have gained notoriety for their violence, and willingness to cause chaos.
+They are also the most popular team in almost all cities in Hungary, (even in cities which have local teams) with the exception of Miskolc, Debrecen, Fehérvár, and Győr.
+Their ultra group, known as Green Monsters, were founded in 1995, and have gained notoriety for their violence and willingness to cause chaos.
 They were especially feared in the early 2000s, when away fans rarely turned up in big numbers at Üllői Út.
-The club's image is extremely political, as it was founded by Christian swabians living in Hungary, and is associated with that of the Hungarian far-right.
+The club's image is extremely political, as it was founded by Christian swabians living in Hungary, and is associated with the Hungarian far-right.

 Újpest are the second most supported team in the country, and have the majority of their fanbase in the 4th district.
 A lot of Újpest fans can be found in the neighbouring districts, such as Óbuda, and Újpalota.
-Just like it is the case with their green counterparts, Újpest have a lot of fans outside of Budapest, and in provincial cities, such as Szombathely and Karczag.
-Their ultra group is known as Viola Fidelity, which came to existence in 2002.
+As is the case with their green counterparts, Újpest have a lot of fans outside of Budapest, and in provincial cities, such as Szombathely and Karczag.
+Their ultra group is known as Viola Fidelity, which came into existence in 2002.
 Fidelity was preceded by (and as such, built upon the foundations of) Újpest Ultras, founded in 1992.
 Since the 1990s, Újpest fans have gained a reputation for being far-right as well.